Nothing beats leaving everything behind to enjoy a well-deserved holiday — a perfect opportunity to enjoy yourself and recharge.

 But while holidays can be soul nurturing, they can take a toll on our finances.

-Even short getaways can cost us a small fortune, travel insurance and add-ons all cost more, and there are always some unexpected expenses that are hard to account for.
+Even a relatively cheap holiday can end up costing a small fortune, travel insurance and add-ons all cost more, and there are always some unexpected expenses that are hard to account for.

 With that in mind, here are a few ideas as to how you can make money while on holiday.